rberrill/printed-racers/README.md

 ## Description

-Printed Racers is an open-source project aimed at creating a 3D printed, remote control car.
+Printed Racers is an open-source project to create a 3D-printed, remote control car.
 Our first design is based on the F1 2023 racing car.
-This project is a celebration of the maker spirit, combining 3D printing technology with the thrill of racing.
+This project celebrates the maker spirit, combining 3D printing technology with the thrill of racing.

 ## Goals

 - Develop a fully functional 3D printed remote control car.
+- Where it makes sense for a part to be 3D printed, it will be, otherwise, use off-the-shelf parts.
+- This isn't about compromise.
+The goal is not a "cheap" car.
 - Create detailed documentation to allow others to replicate and modify our designs.
 - Foster a community of makers interested in 3D printing and RC cars.
 - Continually improve and expand our designs based on community feedback.